Disclosure PolicyPOLICY STATEMENT

 All of the Company's publicly disclosed material information, including presentations to analysts and conferences will be made available through the corporate website for a reasonable period of time.
 All documents filed by the Company on SEDAR will be concurrently posted to the Company's website including annual reports, prospectuses and any other information provided for distribution to shareholders shall be readily available on the website unless special circumstances exist.
 Investor relations personnel are responsible to ensure that the Company's website will be kept up-to-date with the Company's latest disclosures.
-So long as the Company is listed on First North, all information published by the Company to the market shall, unless special circumstances exist, remain available on the website for a period of three (3) years from the date of its original publication and shall include the Company's Articles and By-laws, details of the Board of Directors and senior management and the name of the Company's Certified Adviser.
+So long as the Company is listed on NASDAQ OMX, all information published by the Company to the market shall, unless special circumstances exist, remain available on the website for a minimum period of three (3) years from the date of its original publication except that all financial reports shall be available for a minimum period of a five (5) years.

 The investor and media relations department will maintain a file containing all public information about the Company (other than information that is already filed electronically with the Canadian securities regulators via SEDAR), including all news releases, analysts' reports commented on, transcripts or tape recordings of conference calls, investor presentations, executive speeches, and as much as practicable, significant media articles on the Company.